 How many times have you noticed that a person talking with you seems to be distracted either by phone or a PC or on their smartwatch?
 You feel the person is not completely into a conversation and misses out on details where he or she should have responded properly, and with more attention.
 This is what is called Phubbing, and it’s tearing apart relationships between families and friends.

 What is Phubbing

-Tech has become part of our daily life, and we have allowed it to invade places where privacy, attention, and one to one person conversation is important.
+Tech has become part of our daily life, and we have allowed it to invade places where privacy, attention, and one-to-one person conversation is important.
 Phones, PCs, Smartwatch anything that you use all the time no matter where you are.
-We have grown a habit of pulling out our phone in between a conversation, and just keep nodding our heads, and looking at the phone and offering a false presence.
+We have grown a habit of pulling out our phone in between a conversation, and just keep nodding our heads, looking at the phone, and offering a false presence.
 This is Phubbing which is disrupting your present-moment, in-person relationships.

-Affects relationships and even your Spouse mental health:
+Affects relationships and even your Spouse’s mental health:

 Treat this like Passive Smoking.
 When you don’t give proper time to each other, you feel ignored, and the attention which spouses would have given to each other goes somewhere else.
 Your partner may experience depression and lower marital satisfaction.
 This could lead to divorce if taken into a chronic level.
 A family needs attention, not because they need it, but because they deserve it.

 Mental & Physical Health: